Post

 --build-arg USER_PASSWORD=<password>

-Enter the login password you want to use for SSH access in place of <password>.
+Replace <password> with the login password you want to use for SSH access.

 6-2.
 Run Sample Workload

-After completing the build, run a disposable container to check if it works well.
+After building, run a disposable container to verify it works properly.

 1